GFDRR/CCDR-tools/docs/hzd_hm-data.md

 ---
 FAO ASI global dataset showing historical drought frequency for >30% cropland area affected along the period 1984-2021.
 ```

-The historical frequency of severe droughts (as defined by ASI) is based on the entire the times series (1984-2022, 39 years).
-For the risk screening in CCDR analytics, seasonal data has been agggregated into four layers measuring the frequency as percentage of years over the timeseries.
-Specifically:

-- **S1, 30p**: Percentage of years when drought affected at least 1/3 of cropland area during the main growing season
-- **S1, 50p**: Percentage of years when drought affected at least half of cropland area during the main growing season
-- **S2, 30p**: Percentage of years when drought affected at least 1/3 of cropland area during the secondary growing season
-- **S2, 50p**: Percentage of years when drought affected at least half of cropland area during the secondary growing season

 (hzd_hm_hs)=
 ## Heat stress